-We’re planning Spotlight Youth Theatre’s 2020-2021 Season in two parts, in order to adjust our schedules appropriately as we test new formats of theatre during the ongoing Covid-19 pandemic.
+Spotlight Youth Theatre’s 2020-2021 Season has been announced in parts, in order to adjust our schedules appropriately as we test new formats of theatre during the ongoing Covid-19 pandemic.

 We now gear performances for cast and community safety in various creative ways.
 We have more exciting original plays and small-cast dramas this season, and flexible formats.
 We’ll do outdoor shows, live events online, video streaming of shows, and some performances with small audiences physically distanced indoors.
 (We might even repeat some of these fun ways for enjoying theatre and music performances after the pandemic has passed.)